msiemaszko/Boat-Controller-Python-API-For-NodeMCU/README.md

         Added updating outputs coming from a webserver.
 - Version 5 completed on 22 March 2023:
         Terms on the UI have been adjusted to the standarised approach of the project.
+- Version 6 completed on 12 April 2023:
+        Read and Write program functions have been added, this will allow user to export and import commands from and to the list.